 Just as dirty rare earths trickle down the supply chains of companies, they also slip through the cracks of regulation.

-In 2010, in response to war in the Congo, Congress required companies to disclose the origin of so-called conflict minerals — tantalum, tin, gold and tungsten — and promise their sourcing does not benefit armed groups.
+In 2010, Congress required companies to disclose the origin of so-called conflict minerals — tantalum, tin, gold and tungsten.
 But the law does not cover rare earths.
 Audits are left up to individual companies, and no single agency is held accountable.

 As mines in China shuttered, ore prices rose.
-In neighboring Myanmar, home to some of the world’s richest deposits of what are known as heavy rare earths, opportunity beckoned.
-Thousands of Jiangxi miners streamed across the border.
+Thousands of miners streamed across the border to neighboring Myanmar, home to some of the world’s richest deposits of what are known as heavy rare earths.

 “It reminds me of the European colonial attitudes towards Africa,” said an industry analyst, speaking on condition of anonymity to avoid damaging ties with the Chinese government.
 “You just can’t be relying on third-world-type mining practices in a dictatorship like Myanmar.
 It’s not sustainable.”

-Guo said yes, joining what he describes as a modern-day gold rush.
-He recounted primitive working conditions, including clouds of mosquitoes and nights spent burning logs in ramshackle cabins.
+Guo, a Chinese miner who did not want to use his full name to talk freely, recounted primitive working conditions in Myanmar, including clouds of mosquitoes and nights spent burning logs in ramshackle cabins.
 The miners dug hundreds of feet deep with shovels and their bare, callused hands.

 There is a name for what Myanmar has become: A “sacrifice zone,” or a place that destroys itself for the good of the world.